Muhammadibra40/database-notes/Database-Design/01- Introduction.md

 ---
 ***Types of Keys***

-1- Candidate Key.
-2- Primary Key.
+Key: One or more attributes that can uniquely a row (tuple) of data.

+1- Super Key (All options that can be a PK).
+2- Candidate Key (Minimal Super Keys - simple or composite).
-3- Foreign Key.
+3- Primary Key.
-4- Composite Key.
+4- Alternate Key (Non chosen PK).
-5- Partial Key.
+5- Foreign Key.
-6- Alternate Key.
+6- Composite Key.
-7- Super Key.
+7- Partial Key.
 8- Surrogate Key.
 9- Natural Key.

+---